 DOWNLOAD THE BUYING AND SELLING A HOUSE CHECKLIST FIRST - IT'S FREE

-If you want to sell your house this Winter, and need to get moving quickly, you will need to find the best real estate agents to get free property appraisals from first.
+If you want to sell your house this summer or autumn and need to get moving quickly, you will need to find the best real estate agents to get free property appraisals from first.
 Appraisal accuracy to determine how much your house is worth to sell is the big question needing answering so 'who' you ask to appraise your home will determine your fate.

 You don’t always get to choose when to sell your house if you're on a job transfer or have purchased a house before you planned to. (whoops)